eigenfoo/old-eigenfoo.github.io/_drafts/2019-12-08-mass-matrix-benchmarks.md

 ## Observations

-> **tldr:** As is typical with these sorts of things, no one method uniformly
+> **tldr:** As is typical with these sorts of things, no one adapataion method
-> outperforms the others.
+> uniformly outperforms the others.

 - A full mass matrix can provide significant improvements over a diagonal mass matrix for both the tuning time and the number of effective samples per